-We obtained the first sustainability-linked loan for our cement operation in Ecuador, associated with a sustainability performance target (SPT) THE BOARD AND CORPORATE CEO to reduce CO2 emissions.
-Additionally, CELEPSA financed US\$ 100.0 million with a sustainabilitylinked loan tied to indicators for the promotion of renewable energy projects and the strengthening of safety and health.
+We obtained the first sustainability-linked loan for our cement operation in Ecuador, associated with a sustainability performance target (SPT) to reduce r CO2 emissions.
+Additionally, CELEPSA financed USD 100.0 million with a sustainability-linked loan tied to indicators for the promotion of renewable energy projects and the strengthening of health and safety.